mkhbragg/afaik/posts/design-considerations-for-deafness.md

 author: Mariah Bragg
 summary: "[And how being deaf might impact the way you interact with websites.]"
 tags:
-  - WEB ACCESSIBILITY
+  - web accessibility
-  - WCAG
+  - wcag
-  - DESIGN
+  - design
-  - DEVELOPMENT
+  - development
   - hearing
 ---
 Most design and development considerations for deafness relate to rich media, like videos.